 If two units are determined to be equivalent, an RTO can recognise an 'old' unit as satisfying the outcomes of a new unit (including RPL).
 However, an RTO cannot assume that no changes are needed for the training and assessment of the new unit.

-If a unit of competency is not equivalent to its predecessor, this means that there are significant changes in the new unit.
-These changes would need to be addressed, for example, through training, providing additional RPL evidence.
+If a unit of competency is deemed not equivalent to its predecessor, this indicates that there are significant changes in the unit.
+The changes would need to be addressed, for example, by providing training or requiring RPL evidence.